-The single biggest way to save time when you’re doing multi-channel content marketing is to have the best content planning tools being collaboratively used...like ContentCal, of course.
+The single biggest way to save time when you’re doing multi-channel content marketing is to have the best content planning and social media management tools being collaboratively used...like ContentCal, of course.

 The best part about having that multi-channel approach to marketing is that you can make light of the situation through your other channels.
 Panic?
 What panic?

 And that's what many came to do as Twitter blew up (and almost had its own problems as it ran way over capacity), sharing their hilarious experiences of every marketer's worst nightmare.Embedded content: https://twitter.com/McDonalds/status/1445085439971430408Embedded content: https://twitter.com/Adele/status/1445143972318429187Embedded content: https://twitter.com/MicrosoftTeams/status/1445109486755123204

 Even Instagram had to find a way to flip the worst moment for them on its head...Embedded content: https://twitter.com/instagram/status/1445084977096314880

 This incredible reactive thread generated over 4 million likes alone, showing that it's not just about having a solid plan, but knowing how to handle when things do go wrong!